 For example, Sanur was actually home to Bali’s first ever ‘Beach Resort’ thus, it has many luxury hotels on it’s beachfront that are actually more expensive than the big resorts in Seminyak.
 However, if you go further inland, you’ll get a lot more for your money in Sanur than you would in the bustling heart of Seminyak.

 Sanur is known for being laid back and low key thus, it doesn’t have a great nightlife.
-Aside from some beach bars, there’s not much in the way of clubs/drinking venues.
+Aside from some beach bars, there’s not much in the way of clubs/drinking venues (making it a great choice for families, or those that value the quiet life).

 This leads nicely onto the ‘authenticity’ of the two areas.
 As I stated above, Sanur is pretty quiet!
 This has enabled the region to maintain a certain charm.
 In other words, you can relax in a five-star beach resort and then walk two minutes down the road to be immersed in local Balinese life.